Forget hotels or even hostels – go off the beaten track to discover your own piece of paradise in these picture perfect places in South Australia.

 Pitch a tent at the Wilpena Pound

 campground, just beyond the circle of hills enclosing the natural amphitheatre.
+There are powered and unpowered campsites, as well as permanent tents and bus bays.
 Climb the ridge in the early morning and late afternoon and watch the sun rising and setting over the pound.
-You can also take scenic flights over this wonderous landscape from the nearby airstrip and eat and have a leisurely drink in the friendly comfort of the resort.
+You can also take scenic flights over this wondrous landscape from the nearby airstrip and eat and have a leisurely drink in the friendly comfort of the resort.

 The Flinders Ranges is a special place in South Australia to set up camp.

 2. Cable Bay Campground, Innes National Park, Yorke Peninsula

 There is something sublime about Innes National Park

 .
 Located at the southern tip of the Yorke Peninsula

 , it is surrounded by perfect beaches, outstanding surf and dramatic cliffs.
 It is so far away from everything that you can spend a day walking and exploring without seeing another person.